UFAL-DSG/cloud-asr/README.md

 Installation
 ------------
 In order to be able to run CloudASR Docker has to be installed on the host machine.
-You can follow the instructions for your distribution at [http://docs.docker.com/installation/](http://docs.docker.com/installation/)
+You can follow the instructions for your distribution at [http://docs.docker.com/installation/](http://docs.docker.com/installation/).
+Additionally it is necessary to download docker images.
+You can do that by typing `make pull`.

 Running CloudASR
 ----------------